 The stadium will sit at the edge of the site and be orientated to front Green Dale.
 These existing facilities are in need of significant refurbishment.

-We propose to help the delivery of the Council’s interim improvement plans for Green Dale.
 The derelict AstroTurf will be replaced with a new multi-use pitch.
 Our proposal will facilitate the delivery of the Council’s plans without using public funding.